There are 16 Sydney Metro Northwest construction sites.

 Snapshot: Sydney Metro Northwest

-Sydney Metro Northwest is the first stage of Sydney Metro and will open to customers in the first half of 2019
+Sydney Metro Northwest is the first stage of Sydney Metro and will open to customers in the second quarter of 2019.

 Delivery and operation